LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/Templates/Non-TypeParameters.md

 a type template parameter, which is a stand-in for some yet-to-be-specified type.

 Alternatively, you can use non-type template parameters, which are stand-ins for some yet-to-be-specified value.
+A template non-type parameter is a special type of parameter that does not substitute for a type, but is instead replaced by a value.

 Non-type template parameters can be any of the following:
-•	 An integral type
+  An integral type
-•	 An lvalue reference type
+  An lvalue reference type
+    A pointer or reference to a class object
+    A pointer or reference to a function
-•	 A pointer (or pointer-to-member) type
+    A pointer or reference to a class member function A pointer (or pointer-to-member) type
-•	 A std::nullptr_t (the type of nullptr)
+  A std::nullptr_t (the type of nullptr)
-•	 An enum class
+  An enum class

 Using a non-type template parameter, also called value arguments, allows you to inject a value into the generic code at compile time.
 For example, you can construct a template function called get that checks for out-of-bounds array access at compile time by taking the index you want to access as a non-type template parameter.